 5. Laundry: £25-£40 per week

-Guildford offers many affordable and easy travel options for students living in the area.
+Guildford offers many affordable and easy travel options for students living in the surrounding area.
 Guildford's public transportation is budget-friendly and efficient.
-It makes getting around easy, whether you’re visiting local attractions or heading to classes.
+It makes getting around easy, whether you’re visiting local attractions, using the free shuttle bus, or heading to classes.
+Whether you are heading to class, exploring the city, or planning a quick getaway, you'll find the transport system around off-campus student accommodation in Guildford to be well-suited to your requirements.

 2. Trains: Guildford's railway station offers quick links to London and other key places.
 Running at regular intervals, the train journey to London can take as little as 40 minutes, perfect for a study break in the capital.
 Standard fares vary, but a 16-25 Railcard offers up to a 1/3 discount, making train travel a more viable option for stretched student budgets.